Sovereign-Labs/sovereign-sdk/examples/demo-stf/src/bank_cmd/README.md

 # bank-cmd

-This is a command line tool designed to facilitate the creation of messages specifically intended for the `bank` module.
+This is a command line tool designed to facilitate the creation of messages specifically intended for the `sov-bank` module.

 ### how to build it:
 1. Build the binary using the command: `cargo build --release`.\